dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 (*OBS_DMAP_le235_channel_13_brightness_temperature_all_all_FULL( lat, lon)*).
-Exiting out of this file, we can now call plot_data_plane, using plot_data_plane, and then we specify the input file name and then secondly the name of the output PostScript file we want which I'm going to call: distance_map.ps.
+Exiting out of this file, we can now call plot_data_plane, using plot_data_plane, and then we specify the input file name and then secondly the name of the output PostScript file we want which I'm going to call distance_map.ps.
 And then the variable we want to plot is specified using the following string, by calling name equals and our variable name in quotes, followed buy a semi colon, and then level equals, and in this case two asterisks in parenthesis in quotes